In a Nutshell

 How to Get a Refund from MDHearing

 Returns are accepted during the company’s 45-day trial period.
-To get the full refund, you need to first call Customer Service to receive a Return Merchandise Authorization number.
+You must first call Customer Service to receive a Return Merchandise Authorization number to get the full refund.

 The Bottom Line